 Hotels – 4/5 star, best available in remote locations

-Tour Type – Small group photo tour workshops, 4 person minimum, 10 person maximum.
-If only 4 participants, a $485 supplement may apply.
+Tour Type – Small group photo tour workshops, 5 to 10 participants maximum.
+Extension requires a 3 participant minimum to operate

 Transportation – All internal flights, late model air conditioned mini-buses w/plenty of space, private boats at Mandalay & Mrauk U